-I get asked a lot which dog training books I recommend.
-Here’s the short (and long) of it: books I recommend, as well as books I do not recommend.
+I get asked a lot about dog training books.
+Here’s a list of books I recommend and books I do not recommend.
 I’ll be adding to this list periodically.
 If you find a book you love, feel free to send me the title so I can check it out and maybe add it to this list.

 For anyone interested in becoming a better dog owner or potentially a dog trainer, good books are a great place to start.
 A huge part of training dogs involves the mindset behind your training, why you do what you do.
 A well-written book can help to develop your reasons why and foster a good training approach that will impact your methods and ultimately, your results.